KHanghoj/epiPALEOMIX/README.md

 + __plottingtools__ folder: A couple of simple R-scripts to plot the output of epiPALEOMIX
 + __creatingplots.sh__: An executable bash script to run the R-scripts in __plottingtools__.

-## 2\.
-Preparing a Yaml makefile
+## 2\. epiPALEOMIX makefile description

-A `example.yaml` makefile for this tutorial is already generated, however, we will go through each section of this makefile.
+An `example.yaml` makefile for this tutorial is already generated, however, we will go through each section of this makefile.
 Generic makefiles for epiPALEOMIX can be written to standard out using epipaleomix `$ epiPALEOMIX makefile > new_mkfile.yaml`.
 For extensive explanation of the generic makefile see [Makefile Documentaion](https://bitbucket.org/khanghoj/epiomix/overview#markdown-header-documentaion-makefile.html).

 The first line of _example.yaml_ specifies the file type: